ip413/presidential-election-poland-2020-research/README.md

 # Data and analysis about presidential election in Poland, 2020
 * Aim of this repo is to give easier insight into presidential election in Poland, 2020.
 * You have to be familiar with sql or/and gnuplot to play around with data, or you can use examples from repo.
-* Please share, change, fork, comment, contribute... the more eyes, the more fairer elections.
+* Please share, change, fork, comment, contribute... the more eyes, the more fair elections.

 ## Dependencies
 Older versions could work also... or not.
 * gnuplot 5.2
 * sqlite 3.22
+* node 12.14.1
+* npx 6.13.4

 ## USAGE